alextanhongpin/clean-architecture-learn/application-service/persistence-validation.md

 ## Persistence validation with visitor pattern

 This example may be contrived, because uniqueness constraint are defined in the database.
 And after validation and before the user is inserted, another concurrent user with that email might have been inserted into the database.
 For unique email/slug (or other unique compound constraints), what we want is _deferred validation_, that is validating the errors once it is inserted into the database.
-See [2].
+See [2] and [3].

 ```go
 package main